bjs007/SocialEngagementApp/README.md

 As this is a Maven project,we can simple clone the project into our local environment and import the project in Eclipse as an existing Maven project.
+The code for the web-application is present in the *master* branch.
+Code for the Sms notification has been checked in the *smsnotification* branch.

 **How to use the application**